Never Stop Learning: 10 Websites That Promote Lifelong Education

 Anyways, I've tried, and I liked it.
 I felt that it worked - placebo effect or not.

-Udemy offers courses from industry professionals for those that want to improve their skills at work, or simply get to know more about an exciting subject.
+Udemy offers courses from industry professionals for those who want to improve their work skills or simply get to know more about an exciting subject.

 Side note: the course I took was titled Master Persuasion Psychology.
 Five stars.
-Would take again.
+Would retake it.

 There is no set schedule, and you can work at your own pace.
 With nearly 300-million course enrollments, and every topic matter under the sun, you can keep your brain spry and occupied (or at least that's what it does for me).

-Pro Tip: Some courses tend to be pricey, so make sure you're fully committed before you enter your credit card info.
+Pro Tip: Some courses tend to be pricey, so make sure you're fully committed before entering your credit card info.

 Instead of going home after work, turning on Netflix, and watching The Office for the eighth time, keep your brain engaged with these not-so-obvious adult education sites.
 Learn a new skill.
 Brush up on your chemistry.
 Heck, read a damn book!
 Live longer and happier with a constant flow of knowledge to your noggin and never stop learning!

 If you'd like to receive more news and updated information on mindfulness, be sure to read more.